notEthan/nonacat/README.md

 A Github API client - unofficial, unaffiliated

 Nonacat uses [Scorpio](https://github.com/notEthan/scorpio) with [Github's OpenAPI description](https://github.com/github/rest-api-description) to be a client to the service.
-Nonacat builds a small amount of infrastructure to simplify things like authentication, but otherwise relies wholly on the OpenAPI document for implementation of the client.
+Nonacat builds a small amount of infrastructure to simplify things like authentication and pagination, but otherwise relies wholly on the OpenAPI document for implementation of the client.

 ## Usage